pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

   :compute (pallet.configure/compute-service :aws))
 {% endhighlight %}

-You should now be able to log into your new node via ssh.
+You should now be able to log into your new node via ssh (using your own username), and note that you can use `sudo`.
 You can find the host IP address by listing your nodes:

 {% highlight clojure %}
 (pallet.compute/nodes (pallet.configure/compute-service :aws))